-Ascari Cars started up in 1995 - in Dorset, England.
-It was named after Alberto Ascari - the first double F1 champion.
-The new enterprise had a single goal - to build a supercar!
+The story of Ascari Cars – and the KZ1 – began in \’95.
+The firm was based in Dorset, England.
+It was named after Alberto Ascari – the first double F1 champion.
+The new enterprise had a single objective – to build a supercar.
 The result was the Ascari Ecosse.
-It was designed by Lee Noble - who would later lay claim to his own supercar marque.
-The Ecosse was fast ...
-200mph fast!
-But, only 17 Ecosses were sold.
-That was enough, though, to get the attention of Klaas Zwart - a Dutch business magnate.
+It was designed by Lee Noble – who would later start up his own supercar marque.
+The Ecosse was fast … as in, 200mph fast!
+Only 17 Ecosses, though, were sold.
+That was sufficient, however, to get the attention of Klaas Zwart – a Dutch business magnate.
 He subsequently bought Ascari.
-The firm relocated - to Banbury, Oxfordshire - a region renowned for high-grade motorsport activity.
+The company relocated – to Banbury, Oxfordshire.
+It is a region renowned for high-grade motorsport and its associated activities.

-Released in '03, the KZ1 was a roadster.
-But, it had racing in its veins.
-The beating heart of the car was its V8 engine.
+Released in \’03, the KZ1 was nominally a roadster.
+But, it had racing running through its finely-tuned veins.
+The beating heart of the car was a V8 engine.
 It had been transplanted from the BMW M5.
-Ascari's engineers, though, hauled out 100 more horses from the standard saloon car unit.
-Output rose to 500bhp.
-That was mated to a 6-speed CIMA transmission.
-The chassis - sorted by ex-Lotus staff - was race-bred.
+Ascari\’s engineers, however, hauled out 100 more horses from the standard saloon car unit.
+Asa result, output rose to 500bhp.
+The motor was mated to a 6-speed CIMA transmission.
+The chassis – sorted by ex-Lotus staff – was race-bred.
 The tub and body were cut from carbon-fibre.
 The KZ1 had a drag coefficient of just 0.35.
-Slippery stuff!
-Super-stiff ventilated discs stopped it on a sixpence.
+Slippery stuff, indeed!
+Nonetheless, super-stiff ventilated discs stopped it on a sixpence.

 Like its Ecosse predecessor, the KZ1 topped out at 200mph.
 0-60 arrived in 3.8s.
 0-100, in 8.3.
-Stats like that set you back £235,000.
-But, you also got a leather and polished-aluminium cockpit.
-And air conditioning!
-Plus, access to your own test-track.
-As a KZ1 owner, 'Race Resort Ascari' was at your disposal.
-CEO Klaas Zwart built it for his own private use ... and for those who purchased his products!
-Zwart's custom design borrowed corners from the world's greatest race-tracks ... and 'moved' them to Spain.
-Perfect for putting your high-powered purchase through its paces.
+As you would expect, stats like that set you back £235,000.
+But, you also got a leather and polished-aluminium cockpit, for your outlay.
+And air conditioning.
+Plus – last but not least – access to your own purpose-built test-track.
+As a KZ1 owner, \’Race Resort Ascari\’ was at your disposal.
+CEO Klaas Zwart built it for his own private use … and for those who purchased his products.
+Zwart\’s custom design \’borrowed\’ corners from the world\’s finest circuits – and shifted them to Spain.
+Perfect, then, for putting your new KZ1 through its paces.
 Alberto Ascari would surely have approved!